 That accrued interest will be added to your balance once repayment begins.
 You can avoid this potential financial impact by making interest-only payments while you’re in school.

 Some IDR plans offer student loan interest subsidies as well.
 With the PAYE, IBR, and REPAYE plans, the government will pay all of the unpaid interest on your subsidized student loans for the first three years of your repayment.

 Interest subsidies on the REPAYE plan

 The REPAYE plan is the real star of the student loan interest subsidy show.
-For borrowers on the REPAYE plan, the government will continue to pay 50% of the unpaid interest on your subsidized loans in perpetuity.
-And it will pay half of your unsubsidized student loans’ unpaid interest at all times.
+For borrowers on the REPAYE plan, the government will continue to pay 50% of the unpaid interest on your subsidized loans after your initial three-year period end.
+And it will always pay half of your unsubsidized student loans’ unpaid interest during all periods as well.

-This special benefit makes REPAYE a great option for borrowers who are looking to maximize forgiveness, because with IDR forgiveness, borrowers will owe tax on the forgiven amount.
+This special benefit makes REPAYE a great option for borrowers who are looking to maximize IDR student loan forgiveness.
+Because, remember, borrowers on IDR plans will most likely owe tax on their forgiven amounts.

 With REPAYE, you can reduce the amount of interest that’s added to your balance each year by 50%.
 And that could have a significant impact on your IDR forgiveness student loan tax bomb.

 Student loan interest FAQs